keith-ng/Projects/Cls - CSGO Match Prediction/README.md

 ### Files used:

-- events_info.csv -- Data of completed events created from HLTV web scraper.
+- events_info.csv -- Data of completed events scraped from website 'hltv.org.
-- rank_info.csv -- Each teams' historical rank and points created from HLTV web scraper.
+- rank_info.csv -- Each teams' historical rank and points scraped from website 'hltv.org.
-- results_info.csv -- Game scores by map created from HLTV web scraper.
+- results_info.csv -- Game scores by map scraped from website 'hltv.org.